pymc-devs/pytensor/doc/extending/graph_rewriting.rst

 has a name and an arbitrary number of tags.
 When a :class:`RewriteDatabaseQuery` is applied to an :class:`EquilibriumDB`, all :class:`NodeRewriter`\s that match the query are inserted into an :class:`EquilibriumGraphRewriter`, which is returned.
-If the :class:`SequenceDB` contains :class:`RewriteDatabase` instances, the :class:`RewriteDatabaseQuery` will be passed to them as well and the :class:`NodeRewriter`\s they return will be put in their places (note that as of yet no :class:`RewriteDatabase` can produce :class:`NodeRewriter` objects, so this
+If the :class:`EquilibriumDB` contains :class:`RewriteDatabase` instances, the :class:`RewriteDatabaseQuery` will be passed to them as well and the :class:`NodeRewriter`\s they return will be put in their places (note that as of yet no :class:`RewriteDatabase` can produce :class:`NodeRewriter` objects, so this